-

 Based on the economic and macro fundamental data, The Fundamental Bias of AUD is Weak Bullish and for the CHF is Moderate Bearish.

-Ziwox considering Moderate Bullish bias for this asset and we anticipate long-term price increases. and Fundamental Score for CHF is 7.
-So, base on the Fundamental Score, we predict mid-term downside price movement.
+Our Ziwox A, mid-term Fundamental Score for AUD is 14. and Fundamental Score for CHF is 1.
+So, base on the Fundamental Score, we predict mid-term upside price movement.

 Market Overview & Performance